George Yardley: Legacy and honors

 In 1996, Yardley was elected to the Naismith Memorial Basketball Hall of Fame as a player.
 Yardley had not expected to enter the Hall of Fame, but Baltimore Sun sports editor Seymour Smith, whom Yardley had never met, successfully advocated Yardley's case for entry.

 He was inducted into Stanford's Sports Hall of Fame in 1989.
 He was inducted into the Southern California Basketball Hall of Fame in 2021.

-Hall of Fame guard, and one of the NBA's 75 greatest players, Jerry West said he patterned his classic and influential jump shot form on Yardley's.
+One of the NBA's 75 greatest players, Jerry West said he patterned his classic and influential jump shot form on Yardley's.

 In a tribute to Yardley posted after his death, Hall of Fame coach Pete Newell later said "George Yardley embodies what the Hall of Fame is all about.
 A marvelous athlete who made full use of his natural talents, a demeanor on the court a coach admires, and a life off the court and after his basketball career ended that has been very successful."